uojiaku/TerraformGuru/AWSSolutionsArchitect/other_database_options/README.md

 https://aws.amazon.com/blogs/aws/announcing-amazon-opensearch-service-which-supports-opensearch-10/

 ## Amazon Athena
 A SQL engine that has been overlaid on S3 using Presto.
-Designed to query raw query sitting inside S3 bucket
+Designed to query raw query sitting inside S3 bucket.
+An easy way to analyze data in Amazon S3 using standard SQL.
 - Use or convert data to Parquet format if possible for a big performance jump when querying data
-- Similar in concept to Redshift Spectrum but both have different use cases:
+- Similar in concept to Redshift Spectrum but both have different
+- Provides basic SQL querying capabilities.
+It does not support complex joins or advanced analytics functions typically found in traditional relational databases or data warehouses.
+- Amazon Athena support these data formats: Apache Parquet, Apache ORC, JSON, etc. Athena does not support XML

+use cases:

 | Use Amazon Athena | use Reshift Spectrum |
 |:-------------------------------------------------------:|:--------------------------------------------------------:|